eltrompetero/coniii/README.md

 "coniii", you must run
 > `pip install .`

-Using setuptools like in the usual way of `python setup.py install` will not work because eggs are incompatible with the cached jit functions!
+Note: Using setuptools in the usual way of `python setup.py install` will not work because eggs are incompatible with cached jit functions.

 If you would like to use the `Enumerate` solver for system sizes greater than 9, you must run enumerate.py to write those files yourself.
 This can be run from the install directory.
 If you do